Figure 1. Submarine canyons within the Monterey Bay National Marine Sanctuary. [View Larger]

 Submarine canyons are vulnerable to a variety of human activities because they extend across a range of depths.
 A comparison of contaminant loads in surface and deep-sea fishes in Monterey Bay found elevated concentrations of persistent organic pollutants, such as PCBs and DDT, in fishes collected from the Monterey Submarine Canyon.

-A California skate (Raja inornata) (right).
-This photo was taken at a depth of -398.9 meters in Sur Canyon as a part of a deep-sea coral expedition conducted by NMFS aboard the R/V Shimida in December, 2010.
+Dover sole (Microstomus pacificus) .
+This photo was taken at a depth of -190.5 meters, and is part of a deep-sea coral expedition conducted by NMFS aboard the R/V Shimida in December, 2010.

 One important sanctuary management issue relating to submarine canyons revolves around whether to allow installation of communication cables - and if so, where to place them.
 If routed across submarine canyons, the cables may break as sediments rush down these geologic features.
 In addition, loops from slack cables are potential entanglement hazards for mobile species, such as marine mammals.